deepskystacker/DSS/Installers/README.txt

     compression factors than simply using the GZIP utility to externally compress the whole FITS file, but it also means that the original floating value pixel values are not exactly preserved.

+2. Resolve problem of 0xC000409 abend at startup when the user's "Documents" directory path contained non-Latin1 characters.

 Changes for DeepSkyStacker 6.1.0
 ================================